 The Jewish Charity Guide is the only publication which lists around 550 Jewish charities specifically seeking funds for projects in the UK and Israel.
 It is an invaluable tool for anyone wishing to select or advise on Jewish charities for the purpose of Will-making or arranging donations in their lifetime.

-Now celebrating its 27th anniversary year, the Guide is updated annually and is regularly used by lawyers advising Jewish clients throughout the year.
+Now celebrating its 28th year, the Guide is updated annually and is regularly used by lawyers advising Jewish clients throughout the year.

 - The Jewish Charity Guide provides the most authoritative and up-to-date listing of around 550 UK registered charities, principally serving the Jewish community in the United Kingdom, Israel and around the world.